 Check out: Our Most Recent Recommendations

-Prosumer cameras are a step-up from the consumer cameras in terms of lens capabilities and overall picture quality.
-These mid-level options are ideal for small or mid-size organizations looking to create a very professional stream.
+Prosumer cameras are a step up from consumer cameras in terms of lens capabilities and overall picture quality.
+These mid-level options are ideal for small or midsize organizations looking to create a professional stream.

 In this space, we like to recommend the Canon XA15 because of its zoom capabilities and professional-level outputs.

-We love the Panasonic AG-DVX200 because it can output 4K and expanded dynamic range capabilities.
+We love the Panasonic AG-DVX200 because it can output 4K and has expanded dynamic range capabilities.

 PTZ cameras mount on a wall or ceiling of a room.
-You can control them with a remote or leave them alone as a stationary camera.
+You can control them with a remote or leave them alone as stationary cameras.

 You can use different types of cameras to stream.
-Some DSLRs, IP cameras, and GoPros will work in certain situations.
+Some mirrorless cameras, IP cameras, and GoPros will work in certain situations.

 If you do choose to use a non-standard video camera, make sure to double-check your specs before building your setup.
-You should look at the maximum length of recordings and ensure there is a clean HDMI output.
+You should look at the maximum length of recordings and ensure there's a clean HDMI output.

 ⏭ Doing too much, too fast.
 If you're broadcasting for the first time, do yourself a favor and make it simple.
 Start small by building a smooth workflow for you and your team.
 You can always grow your production down the road.

-Production elements are the additional features—overlays, titles, switching between cameras—you bring into your stream to improve the viewer experience.
+Production elements are the additional features (overlays, titles, switching between cameras, etc.) you bring into your stream to improve the viewer experience.
 While using production tools is a great way to increase viewer engagement, they also require additional manpower.
-This brings us to our first point: you don't have to enhance your stream with production elements— they are a nice bonus.
+This brings us to our first point: You don't have to enhance your stream with production elements — they're a nice bonus.

 If you can't actively produce a live stream, that's okay.
 You can set up a feed from a PTZ camera in the back of the room or a video camera on a tripod and not have to worry about anything else.

-If you have the staff for a bigger production, there are a couple bang-for-your-buck additions that will create a better viewing experience.
+If you have the staff for a bigger production, there are a few bang-for-your-buck additions that'll create a better viewing experience.
 Switching between cameras can add variety to your broadcast.
-Overlaying images and titles or other elements—like scoreboards—provides better context for your viewers tuning in.
+Overlaying images and titles or other elements (like scoreboards) provides better context for your viewers tuning in.

 Sometimes, you can get away with adding simple production elements without an extra piece of hardware.
-A few live streaming platforms—like BoxCast—provide a built-in graphic overlay feature for placing images on top of the video mid-broadcast.
-If you want to change between two camera angles a few times in a broadcast, you can do so with a basic HDMI switch.
+A few live streaming platforms (like BoxCast) provide a built-in graphic overlays feature for placing images on top of the video mid-broadcast.
+If you want to change between two camera angles a few times, you can do so with a basic HDMI switch.

 Outside of those simple production enhancements, you'll need a hardware-based or software-based video switcher.
 We recommend hardware, but here are our favorites of each type for beginners.

-😫 Making things too complicated.
-We've said it previously, and we'll repeat it once more: make your workflow easy.
+Making things too complicated.
+We've said it before, and we'll repeat it again: Make your workflow easy.
 Don't try to add too much production too fast.